Operation Forager logistics: Depots and dumps ashore

+As the ground units moved north on Guam, the impact of heavy rains and a shortage of bulldozers and graders to maintain the roads became evident, and there were insufficient trucks to maintain the target of five days' of supply in the forward dumps.
+The requirement to feed thousands of civilians had not been anticipated, and the reserves of rations were depleted below the desired ten days' of supply but did not run out.
+The 5th Field Depot was able to maintain twenty days' supply of most items but not all; while 20 days' supply of signal equipment was landed, this proved insufficient, and the supply of radio batteries ran out.
+The demand for fuel was also underestimated.
+The planners had reckoned that 400 drums per day would suffice but by 27 July 600 to 800 drums per day was being supplied by pontoon barges off Saipan and delivered to dumps by LVTs.
+A fuel shortage on Tinian was averted by the capture of Japanese stocks.

+The Army's 9th Troop Carrier Squadron, based on Eniwetok, deployed its Douglas C-47 Skytrain aircraft to Saipan on 29 July in case air supply was required on Tinian.
+Rations and a few critical items were delivered by air.
+On the return trip to Saipan, the aircraft evacuated casualties.

 Base development

+The purpose of Operation Forager was to capture the Mariana Islands in order to develop them as a base.
+Spruance ensured that plans for the assault phase were coordinated with those for base development.
+Although major air bases for heavy bombers were eventually established, priority was accorded to naval base installations, harbor facilities and staging areas for ground troops.

 Saipan

 The Seabees of the 18th and 121st Naval Construction Battalions with elements of 67th and 92nd Naval Construction Battalions landed on Saipan with the assault troops on 15 June 1944.
 Aslito Airfield was captured on 18 June.
-Holes were filled with crushed coral and the 4,500 ft runway resurfaced with marston mat.
+Holes were filled with crushed coral and the 4,500 ft runway resurfaced with Marston Mat.
 By 21 June, it was widened to 200 ft.
 The Japanese gasoline storage blockhouses were still usable and were restocked by the Seabees.
 The Army's 804th Engineer Aviation Battalion then took over construction.
 The Army's 19th Fighter Squadron arrived on 22 June, followed over the next two days by the 73rd Fighter Squadron and a detachment of seven Northrop P-61 Black Widow night fighters from the 6th Night Fighter Squadron.
-The airfield was renamed Isley Field in honor of Commander Robert H. Isely, a naval aviator killed in the preliminary air strikes on the island.
+The airfield was renamed Isely Field in honor of Commander Robert H. Isely, a naval aviator killed in the preliminary air strikes on the island, but over time a misspelling occurred, and it officially became Isley Field instead.